7 Tips & Tricks For a Smooth Lab Experience

 - 1. Simplify technology setup

 - 2. Have optimal Environment and Lighting

 - 3. Have enough people to run the study

 - 6. Use reliable connection options

 For both hardware and software, it is recommended to use as few vendors as possible.
 If you have many different devices, in this way you can make sure that they interact well with each other and all the devices are compatible.
 It might be a setup that is proven to be running well.

 Furthermore, in the ideal setup, everything would be integrated into one single software.
 Having to switch between different operating systems or also between different computers can cause difficulties.
 It is, for instance, easier to train new students on a single software than on multiple.

 Having a single software platform decreases the amount of training needed, simplifies the setup and takes out the risk of human error.
 Also in case of problems and support issues, it is easier to deal with one vendor and have a direct contact person than to be pushed around between vendors because nobody feels responsible.

-Depending on the sensors you are using, you need to have an environment that does not create noise and introduce unnecessary artifacts to data streams.
+Depending on the sensors you are using (i.e., EEG, eye tracking, facial expression analysis), you may need to have an environment that does not create (extra) noise and introduce unnecessary artifacts to the data streams you are collecting.